Consent Management

 AI features are opt-in and require:

-- Your own API keys (BYOK model)
+- Your own API keys (BYOK model) or selection of a free-tier provider

 - Explicit feature activation